catppuccin/nvim/README.md

 ```
 Note: Unlike the `:highlight` command which can update a highlight group, this function completely replaces the definition. (`:h nvim_set_hl`)

-However, if you wish to use the old highlight (slower):
+However, if you wish to use the old highlight api (slower):

 ```lua
 local function syntax(tbl)